 - Put the audio tape in the record deck.
 Press Pause and then the Record / Play button

 - Put the Master tape into the play back deck

 - Press Play on the master, the record deck starts automatically

-- Once the master is playing stop the record deck
+- Once the master is done playing stop the record deck

 - Rewind the master a bit and listen for the high pitched sound of the data.
 Keep doing this till you find it and then let it play till it stops and go about 5 seconds further.
 Press stop and flip the tape over